On leave 2022-2023

-Bsheer’s work has been supported by the Mellon Foundation, the American Council of Learned Societies (ACLS), the Social Science Research Council (SSRC), the Whiting Foundation, and the Institute for Religion, Culture, and Public Life.
+Bsheer is currently working on a manuscript on the history of private property in Saudi Arabia.
+She teaches graduate and undergraduate courses on oil and empire, social and intellectual movements, political economy, historiography, and the making of the modern Middle East.
+She is Associate Producer of the 2007 Oscar-nominated film My Country, My Country, Co-Editor of Jadaliyya E-zine, Associate Editor of Tadween Publishing, and member of the Editorial Board of Comparative Studies of South Asia, Africa and the Middle East.
+Her work has been supported by the Mellon Foundation, the American Council of Learned Societies (ACLS), the Social Science Research Council (SSRC), and the Whiting Foundation.
 She received her Ph.D. in History from Columbia University (2014) and comes to Harvard University from Yale University, where she was Assistant Professor of History (2014–2018).
 She is the recipient of the Poorvu Family Award for Interdisciplinary Teaching at Yale University (2017) and Yale College’s Sarai Ribicoff ‘75 Award for the Encouragement of Teaching (2018).

-Archive Wars: Spectacle, Speculation, and the Politics of History in Saudi Arabia (under contract with Stanford University Press)
+Archive Wars: The Politics of History in Saudi Arabia (Stanford University Press, 2020).

 Articles and Chapters